 How to Change Your Name

-The process of changing your name in the United Kingdom is simpler than you might think.
+The process of legally changing your name in the United Kingdom is simpler than you might think.
 You don't need to go to court, hire a solicitor, or deal with complicated paperwork.

 Whether you're getting married, starting fresh, or choosing a name that feels right, here's what you need to know.